ratnadeepika27/CS668-3D-Anatomy-Reconstruction/README.md

 **DAE:** The DAE employs an encoder-decoder design to denoise and reconstruct missing structures, trained with Mean Squared Error (MSE) loss and Adam optimizer (learning rate: 0.001), using artificially generated noisy data for training.

 **3D GAN:** The generator uses 3D transposed convolutions, and the discriminator employs 3D convolutions.
 The adversarial model is trained with binary cross-entropy loss and alternating updates via Adam optimizer (learning rates: 0.0002 for the generator, 0.0001 for the discriminator).

+**Why We Chose These Models:**

+**3D U-Net:** Known for its encoder-decoder architecture with skip connections, the 3D U-Net is highly effective in preserving spatial details and achieving precise segmentation.
+It is ideal for accurately reconstructing anatomical structures.

+**3D GAN:** GANs excel in generating realistic and visually plausible outputs by learning the underlying distribution of the data.
+The adversarial training process ensures the generation of high-quality anatomical reconstructions.

+**Denoising Autoencoder (DAE):** DAEs are effective at handling noisy or incomplete data by learning robust representations of the input.
+This makes them suitable for scenarios with corrupted or incomplete input data.

 **Training and Evaluation:**